Apteryx009/final-swe-group/README.md

  ##Live Link
 https://lingering-glitter-4325.fly.dev/

+If you want to see what an active account would look like (and don't feel like creating an account), use: demo@gmail.com
+password: 123

 #Things we have enjoyed or learned
 We enjoyed personalizing data to each user
 We enjoyed making the website pretty!